chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 `forever`                | -                  | -
 `void`                   | `obj.Skip`         | `Maybe<Unit>`

+We do not make `Collect` and `Map` extension methods like any LINQ operator, because they are not composable:
 - `Collect` is `mseq.CollectAny` wrapped into a "maybe".
 - `Map` is `seq.Select` followed by `Maybe.Collect`.